NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Hidden GEMS. Automated discovery of Access Control Vulnerabilities in Graphical User Interfaces.md

 These GEMs can be automatically detected by a GEMs miner.

 **Detecting GEMs**
 1. **Application seeding**: a number of test scenario are created (for example, users or roles at distinct privilege levels).
-These step is application dependent because you need to know how the application work.
-At least two distinct levels of privilege have to be found.
+These step is application dependent because you need to know how the application work. ==At least two distinct levels of privilege have to be found.==
- 2. **UI exploration**: manually exploration of the GUI of the [[SUT (system under test)]] to get the space of possible UI states
+ 2. **UI exploration**: semi-automatic exploration of the GUI of the [[SUT (system under test)]] to get the space of possible UI states. ==Reachable widgets and their states are extracted==
-3. **GEM candidate identification**: a collection of UI states is analyzed to identify candidate access control vulnerabilities
+3. **GEM candidate identification**: a collection of UI states is analyzed to identify candidate access control vulnerabilities.
+The attributes "enabled", "visible" and "value" are checked.
+Different paths for users with different privileged are tested to compare the different reachable states. ==Discrepancies between attributes for the same widget at two different privilege levels suggest the presence of a GEM.==
 4. **GEM checking**: the candidates and the path through the GUI to reach them is analyzed to confirm their presence

+The GEM miner targets Microsoft Windows platform
 ## References
 [[ref_hidden_gems_auto_discovery]]